Procedures and Meal Prices

-- Whether paying by cash, check, or credit card, all parents must set up an account for their student at http://www.ezschoolpay.com.
-However, parents needing assistance in setting up their student's account may email firstname.lastname@example.org
+- Whether paying by debit or credit card, all parents must set up a parent account then link it to their student (using student ID number) at http://www.ezschoolpay.com Parents needing assistance in setting up their student's account may email email@example.com

-- Forms for “Free Or Reduced Price Meals” are available at any ACA campus or the central administration building.
+- Application forms for “Free Or Reduced Price Meals” are available at any ACA campus or the central administration building.
 ALL meal forms should be returned to the central administration building for processing.
 Failure to turn the form into the central administration building may delay processing of your form.
-All forms are time-stamped on arrival at the central administration building and are processed in the order they are received.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.